 Services offered include medication management; individual, group (parent, children and youth) and family therapy, psychological / educational assessment and personality assessment.

-Psychologists are also an integral part of the multi-disciplinary team in providing clinical supervision, implementing treatment and assessment guidelines, and conducting program evaluation and research to determine best practices to meet the needs of children and youth referred to our program.
+Psychologists are an integral part of the multi-disciplinary team in providing treatment and assessment for children and youth.
+Psychologists within our division also provide clinical supervision, implement treatment and assessment guidelines, and conduct program evaluation and research to determine best practices to meet the needs of children and youth referred to our program.
 Psychologists work collaboratively both within our multi-disciplinary team and with community partners to identify mental health needs and develop ways to best support children and youth in our community.

 School Consultation Service

 This service provides multi-disciplinary team consultation and ongoing support for group therapy and individual behaviour therapy to the following classrooms in the Limestone District School Board (LDSB) which is the largest of the four school boards in the Kingston region.